jmahler/sprinklerpi/README.md

 ## CONTENTS

-There are various components to this system, each in their own directory, as described below.
+There are various components in this project.
+Each in located in its own directory as described below.

   bin/ - Binaries and daemons.

   doc/ - All documentation including: design manual, testing manual, etc.

-  etc/ - Daemon init.d files and configuration for [Nginx][nginx] web server.
+  etc/ - Configuration files, init.d scripts, and web server configuration
+	examples.

   include/ - Libraries and headers for programs in bin/.